injemaster83/GettingAndCleaningData/README.md

 The activity_labels.txt file has the description of the six activity codes present in the dataset.
 For better understanding purposes, the codes were replaced with description.
 The procedure to achieve this is as follows:

--Add the variable "act_name" from the activity_labels to the resulting dataset from Part 2, using variable "activity" as key.
+*Add the variable "act_name" from the activity_labels to the resulting dataset from Part 2, using variable "activity" as key.
--Remove the original "activity" variable containing code.
+*Remove the original "activity" variable containing code.
--Rename "act_name" as "activity".
+*Rename "act_name" as "activity".

 These steps can be interpreted as a replacement of the codes in variable "activity" with their respective descriptions.